Substra/substra-backend/docs/authentication.md

 - Bearer token: used by the SDK (substra client).
 - JWT cookie: used by the substra frontend.

+OpenID Connect (OIDC) plays into JWT and session ID.

 ## Session ID

 - URL: `/api-auth/login/`